clemstarosta/ProjectISMIN/API/src/README copy.md

 #### This projet is deploy on Clever Cloud in 'ISMIN CS' - 'Women - CSHB'
 ## This project contains the following files

-- A `Woman` interface containing 7 string attributes:
+- A `CreateWomanFragment` class containing 7 string attributes:
   - `name` (string)
   - `category` (string)
   - `desc1` (string)